 The British-American mezzo-soprano Phoebe Haines studied at Cambridge University and at London’s Royal College of Music.
-Her present teacher is John Llewellyn Evans at the Guildhall School of Music and Dance, where her roles have included Dorabella in Così fan tutte.
+Her present teacher is John Llewellyn Evans at the Guildhall School of Music and Drama, where her roles have included Dorabella in Così fan tutte.
 In 2013 she received an International Opera Awards Foundation Grant.

 As a song recitalist Phoebe Haines has appeared in London at 22 Mansfield Street and Pushkin House, in the Bloomsbury Ballrooms, the Handel House Museum, the Savoy Chapel and Christ Church Spitalfields.
 Further afield she has given recitals at Saint-Jean-Cap-Ferrat, on Ischia, in Como, at Belvoir Castle and at the British embassies in Rome and Budapest.
 As the recipient of an International Opera Award Foundation Grant, she performed at the International Opera Awards ceremony in London in April 2014.

 *Member of the Young SIngers Project

 Current as of July 2014